-

 Posted in Constructive Thought, Morning Prayer

-“Take my hands and let them move at the impulse of thy love.”
-Frances Havergal, 1874 From the hymn “Take My Life and Let It Be” Give my hands to God?
-What an interesting idea.
-Good morning, … Continue reading
+“Take my love; my Lord, I pour at thy feet its treasure store.”
+Frances Havergal, 1874 From the hymn “Take My Life and Let It Be” This verse of our old hymn looks to the action of the sinful … Continue reading

 Posted in Morning Prayer, Timeless Wisdom

-Tagged Frances Havergal, hands, Take My Life and Let It Be
+Tagged Frances Havergal, Luke 7:37-38, Take My Life and Let It Be

 2 Comments